Alex-Symonds/adminas/README.md

 ### Subfolder adminas/static/adminas/
 #### Images
 * Everything named "i_*.svg" is an icon.
-* logo.png is the fake company logo used in the PDF company header.
+* logo.png is the company logo used in the PDF company header.

 #### CSS
 ##### styles.css
 Used by: all webpages.
-"Main" CSS file.
+"Main" CSS file containing all CSS except for that used on/by the PDFs.

 ##### doc_preview.css
 Used by: PDFs